 Filters the list based on the status value.

-Filters the list based the selected column and the provided values.
+Filters the list based on the selected column and the provided values.
+You can filter the tasks based on the following criteria.

 |Filter (Object Name)||